ThePhD/future_cxx/papers/source/C - typeof.md

+## Taking both expressions and types

+The goal was to be compatible with `sizeof(...)`, which takes both expressions and types.
+Existing `__typeof(...)` expressions also take this design choice.
+We see this as a good thing, since it is compatible with the usage of `typeof(...)` extensions in existing Macros and code, where occasionally programmers use type names directly into these macros with the fore-knowledge that it will be used exclusively in `__typeof(...)` or `sizeof(...)` operations.

 ## Why not "decltype"?

 C++ has a feature it calls `decltype(...)`, which serves most of the same purpose.
 "Most" is because it has a subtle difference which would wreak havoc on C code if it was employed in shared header code: